Translate this page into:

 CASE REPORT

-The patient is a 3-year-old male child known case of Down’s syndrome and subglottic stenosis (tracheostomy done at day 65 of life), who presented to the paediatric casualty with increased cough and bluish discoloration of the face.
+The patient is a 3-year-old male child a known case of Down’s syndrome and subglottic stenosis (tracheostomy done at day 65 of life), who presented to the paediatric casualty with increased cough and bluish discoloration of the face.
 The child had decreased alertness, and the tracheostomy tube was missing, with only the flange intact.
 The child’s vitals were a pulse rate of 128/min, blood pressure of 90/52 mmHg, respiratory rate of 48/min, and the child was afebrile.
 There was no history of seizures, fever, or any other complaints.
 Physical examination revealed reduced air entry to the left lung.
 The rest of the systemic examination was normal.

 Past history was significant for transient myeloproliferative disorder for 2 years, which had been managed effectively with multiple platelet transfusions, leading to resolution.
 Karyotyping revealed the Trisomy of chromosome 21.
 In addition, the patient had severe tricuspid regurgitation suggestive of pulmonary arterial hypertension, for which sildenafil and inotropes were administered.
 Subsequent echocardiography indicated normalisation at 2 months.
 Furthermore, the patient experienced a year back, right upper lobe pneumonia, which was successfully treated with sulbactam/cefoperazone and amikacin over a 10-day period.
 Due to repeated extubation failures, the child underwent a tracheostomy at 65 days of life.
 On-going ENT follow-ups advised tube changes every 15 days, with the last change performed at home 10 days prior.